 top of page

 Every business in the world has an impact.
 Every human decision has an impact.
-Measuring and managing impact shouldn’t just be a question of auditing but a strategic approach to analyzing risk and exploiting returns in a world shifting from moderation to volatility.
+Our view is that measuring and managing impact shouldn’t just be a question of auditing but a strategic approach to analyzing risk and exploiting returns in a world shifting from moderation to volatility.
 Outdated approaches to measuring risk (fear) and returns (greed) need to be challenged.
-In order to solve endemic problems across complex markets like agriculture, oceans and energy, we must move away from siloed approaches and towards a model that considers the interconnected, global nature of these systems.
+In order to solve endemic problems across complex markets like agriculture, oceans and energy, we believe we must move away from siloed approaches and towards a model that considers the interconnected, global nature of these systems.

-Imagine Net Promoter Scores that measure not just customer delight but capture the impact and risks of your products and services on a broader stakeholder base or your firm’s ability to survive the next inevitable black swan event.
+Imagine net promoter scores that measure not just customer delight but capture the impact and risks of your products and services on a broader stakeholder base or your firm’s ability to survive the next inevitable black swan event.
 We are aiming to be more holistic in our ability to underwrite and deliver value as markets continue to evolve and as volatility is the new normal.
-Our approach is rooted in pragmatism and not ideology.
+We believe our approach is rooted in pragmatism and not ideology.
 To that end, our first step is to regularly measure and assess the positive and negative impacts of our portfolio to better understand how we can unlock greater returns and systemic change.

 Using Impact Data to Create Business Value